Nick Cunningham: Amazon Sellers & Product Sourcing

 China 2 West has many years of experience with product sourcing and here are our 15 tips to help you succeed.

-15 Expert Takeway Tips for Product Sourcing
+15 Expert Takeaway Tips for Product Sourcing

 2. Understand the difference between price and cost – The price is the number shown in the quote.
 The cost is the actual number you will pay when taking into account your time, travel, product defects, returns, loss of reputation, risk etc